ADD CONDITION

 Pediatric Use

 If your child is under 12 years old, it's important to consult a doctor before using this product.
-For children aged 12 and older, you can apply the spray to the affected area, but be sure not to use it more than 3 to 4 times a day.
-Always follow these guidelines to ensure your child's safety and well-being.
+For those aged 12 and older, you can apply the spray to the affected area, but be sure to do this no more than 3 to 4 times a day.

 Geriatric Use